CalebWelch/anime_scores/README.md

-This is an ongoing project to find out any correlations between the Rank of a show on My Anime List and any of it's attributes
+This project is designed to find any patterns, trends, and correlations through this data.
+This was scraped from myanimelist.com and contains a little over 3,000 shows randomly grabbed from various years and seasons.
+The scraper used is from the "random scraper.ipynb"